zishone/mongover/README.md

         "seedOnly": false,                    // Specifies if existing database should be migrated or only seeded.
         "dropFirst": false,                   // Specifies if existing database should be dropped before specification is applied.
         "alias": "dbName",                    // Alias/Name the database specification will be deployed as.
+        "mongoVersion": "1.0.0",              // Specifies the mongoVersion of the database, this will determine if the database needs to be migrated or not.
         "collections": {
             "dropFirst": false,               // Specifies if the Collection should be dropped before specification is applied.
             "dropIndexesFirst": false,        // Specifies if all the Indexes of the Collection should be dropped before specification is applied.